TEACHING

 Yu-Mei has taught fiction writing to adults, undergraduates and high school students in Singapore and the U.S. for more than a decade.
 She has taught college courses in advanced fiction writing at Boston University and introduction to creative writing at Nanyang Technological University, Singapore.

-Her teaching philosophy is currently informed by the following texts (in alphabetical order): Jesse Ball, Notes on My Dunce Cap (2016); Robert Olen Butler, From Where You Dream (2005); Elaine Castillo, How to Read Now (2020); Felicia Chavez, The Anti-Racist Writing Workshop (2021); Melissa Febos, Body Work (2020); Matthew Salesses, Craft in the Real World (2021); and George Saunders, A Swim in a Pond in the Rain (2020).
+Her teaching philosophy is informed by (in alphabetical order): Jesse Ball, Notes on My Dunce Cap (2016); Robert Olen Butler, From Where You Dream (2005); Elaine Castillo, How to Read Now (2020); Felicia Chavez, The Anti-Racist Writing Workshop (2021); Melissa Febos, Body Work (2020); Matthew Salesses, Craft in the Real World (2021); and George Saunders, A Swim in a Pond in the Rain (2020).

-• 6 Weeks, 6 Stories (GrubStreet)
+• 6 Weeks, 6 Stories

-• Writing Fiction from Real Life (GrubStreet)
+• Writing Fiction from Real Life

-• Developing Your Short Fiction (GrubStreet)
+• Developing Your Short Fiction

 In addition to teaching, Yu-Mei has mentored emerging creative non-fiction writers in Singapore’s National Arts Council’s Mentor Access Program and teenage fiction writers in the Ministry of Education’s Creative Arts Program.
-She currently runs As Clean As A Bone, an independent free six-month mentorship program for two emerging fiction writers from Singapore.
+She also runs As Clean As A Bone, an independent free six-month mentorship program for two emerging fiction writers from Singapore.

 For more information or student testimonials, get in touch.